August 1, 2011

 Review: Funny, Smart, Good – 'Crazy, Stupid, Love'

 They don't make movies like Crazy, Stupid, Love much anymore.
 It's quite good.
-As an adult drama and romantic comedy, the film manages to create relatable characters with interesting arcs, dynamic qualities, and explore difficult relationship problems.
-The film veers of course just enough to be laugh out loud funny, ridiculous, and charming.
+As an adult drama and romantic comedy, the film manages to create relatable characters with interesting arcs, dynamic qualities, and explores difficult relationship problems.
+The film veers off course just enough to be laugh-out-loud funny, ridiculous, and charming.
 The premise holds true: Love is indeed crazy and stupid, but more importantly, funny.

 The comedy centers on several interconnected relationships.
-Steve Carell and Julianne Moore's characters separate from 25 years of marriage in the opening scene, setting off a series of comedic premises involving romantic ties.
-Carell is devastated and is brought under the wing of serial pick up artist Ryan Gosling.
+Steve Carell and Julianne Moore's characters separate after 25 years of marriage in the opening scene, setting off a series of comedic premises involving romantic ties.
+Carell is devastated and is brought under the wing of serial pick-up artist Ryan Gosling.
 The chemistry between the two is superb and grounds the film with a smart, enjoyably pleasant tone.

 There are multiple love stories connected to each other in the vein of Love Actually and Valentine's Day on a much smaller, tolerable level.
-None of the these stories feel too forced or boring.
-Love is difficult and comes with much baggage and the film explores this admirably balancing a fun, but serious mood.
+None of these stories feels too forced or boring.
+Love is difficult and comes with much baggage, and the film explores this admirably, balancing a fun but serious mood.

-The young actors are fine, particularly Carell's son played by Jonah Boo and the 17-year-old babysitter Analeigh Tipton.
+The young actors are fine, particularly Carell's son, played by Jonah Boo and the 17-year-old babysitter Analeigh Tipton.
 Their love stories feel seamless in the integration between the adults.
-Everyone is connected and it doesn't feel cheap.
-Usually, rom-com plotlines are easily spotted a mile away, but Crazy, Stupid, Love offers a few welcomed surprises.
+Everyone is connected, and it doesn't feel cheap.
+Usually, rom-com plotlines are easily spotted a mile away, but Crazy, Stupid, Love offers a few welcome surprises.

-The sharp direction, writing, and acting underscored by some great casting with Emma Stone (Easy A), Marisa Tomei, and Kevin Bacon brings the momentous elements of the comedy together in a very appealing way.
+The sharp direction, writing, and acting, underscored by some great casting with Emma Stone (Easy A), Marisa Tomei, and Kevin Bacon brings the momentous elements of the comedy together in a very appealing way.
 However, Crazy, Stupid, Love is limited by its high ambition.
-The relationship between Gosling and Stone's characters are relegated to the third act amidst a narrative twist that settles the plot.
+The relationship between Gosling and Stone's characters is relegated to the third act amidst a narrative twist that settles the plot.

-With so many relationship dynamics to difficultly balance, the pace suffers in the latter half.
-I felt the momentum dragged with a running time a tad long in order to wrap up all the plotines.
-Furthermore, the climatic resolution ending scene is serviceable, but felt all too standard and slightly out of place in this quirky picture.
+With so many relationship dynamics to balance, the pace suffers in the latter half.
+I felt the momentum drag with a running time a tad long in order to wrap up all the plot lines.
+Furthermore, the climactic resolution ending scene is serviceable, but felt all too standard and slightly out of place in this quirky picture.

 0 reactions: